Frequently Asked Questions

 Can we add an assignability clause in a final contract (or as part of the Best and Final Offer letter) with the preferred vendor, if additional quantities were not mentioned as part of the RFP that went out to the entire prospective pool of vendors?
 Do we have to re-release the RFP?

-The Best Practices Procurement Manual (BPPM) discusses the topic of "Piggybacking" in Section 6.3.3 - Joint Procurements of Rolling Stock and Piggybacking.
-A Piggybacking Worksheet is included as Appendix B.16 (MS Word) and is discussed in the Piggybacking paragraph.
-You will note that item 2 of the worksheet discussed FTA's policy that the original solicitation must have had an "Assignability" clause so that the bidders would be on notice that an assignment was likely and they would be delivering all of the quantities called for by the contract.
+The Best Practices Procurement Manual (BPPM) discusses the topic of "Piggybacking" in Section 3.3.4 – Piggybacking.
+You will note that FTA policy requires that the original solicitation must have had an "Assignability" clause so that the bidders would be on notice that an assignment was likely and they would be delivering all of the quantities called for by the contract.
 FTA sees the assignability clause as an important factor in the original competitive bidding and not as a mere formality that must be complied with.

 Grantee seeks to purchase two buses from a contract with a 125 bus option.
 Contract was for an original delivery of 34 buses at a set bid price.
 Term of contract is a total of five years and has an assignability clause to any public agency, agreed to by the original grantee and the manufacturer.
 Contract has PPI Index Escalator clause where the price of bus may change based upon a formula utilized by the US Bureau of Labor Statistics Producer Price Index (PPI) Category 1413 "Trucks and Bus Bodies."
 The price increase may not exceed 5% of that originally bid, and may decrease should the index decrease.
 Bids were offered for 30, 35 and 40 foot buses.
 Is the procurement in acceptable form?

 The facts you present do not suggest any impediments to piggybacking for these two buses.
-However, we would suggest the grantee review the Best Practices Procurement Manual (BPPM), Section 6.3.3 - Joint Procurements of Rolling Stock and Piggybacking.
-This section contains a "Piggybacking Worksheet" that discusses important issues to be considered when piggybacking, including whether the contractor furnished the required "certifications;" whether the piggybacking quantities were included in the original solicitation; i.e., were they in the original bid and were they evaluated as part of the contract award decision; whether the awarding agency performed the required Pre-Award and Post-Delivery Buy America audits; whether the option provision in the contract is still valid; and other issues.
-(Revised: May 2010)
+However, we would suggest the grantee review the Best Practices Procurement Manual (BPPM), Section 3.3.4.
+This section discusses important issues to be considered when piggybacking, including whether the contractor furnished the required "certifications;" whether the piggybacking quantities were included in the original solicitation; i.e., were they in the original bid and were they evaluated as part of the contract award decision; whether the awarding agency performed the required Pre-Award and Post-Delivery Buy America audits; whether the option provision in the contract is still valid; and other issues.
+(Revised: May 2017)

 Do you have to get approval from FTA before "piggybacking"?
 Our Agency wishes to piggyback on another agency's solicitation and contract award for the purchase of buses.
 The assignability clause, federal clauses and certifications are all present in the original solicitation.

 You are not required to obtain FTA approval before conducting either a joint procurement or "piggybacking."
 In fact, FTA encourages agencies to plan their procurements and to jointly procure rolling stock whenever this is feasible.
-We would suggest, however, that you review the Best Practices Procurement Manual (BPPM), Section 6.3.3 - Joint Procurements of Rolling Stock and Piggybacking.
-This section contains a discussion of both joint procurements and "piggybacking," including FTA policies that must be followed.
+We would suggest, however, that you review the Best Practices Procurement Manual (BPPM), Sections 3.3.2 – Joint Procurements and 3.3.4 – Piggybacking.
+These sections contain a discussion of both joint procurements and "piggybacking," including FTA policies that must be followed.
 Important issues include such things as the "certifications" required by Federal regulations, inclusion of the additional (piggybacking) quantities in the original solicitation and evaluation for contract award, performance of the required Pre-Award and Post-Delivery Buy America audits, and other issues.
-(Reviewed: May 2010)
+(Revised: May 2017)

 The California State Department of General Services has awarded a CMAS (California Multiple Award Schedule) contract for the purchase of computer equipment.
 ECCTA has a resolution with the State to purchase from them if ECCTA so desires.
 Can ECCTA order from the above mentioned contract using FTA monies?
 Or does ECCTA have to do a formal bid process?